Conditioning halos on the tidal environment for fast and accurate HI power spectra during reionization: Methodology

 A binning scheme consisting of too few bins may wash out crucial environmental information by over-smoothing the conditional means, while too many can lead to statistical noise if individual bins are sparsely populated.
 To balance this, it is necessary to optimize the number of bins along each axis to minimize the error in the final HI power spectrum.
 The binning scheme we use is uniform in the three variables $(\log(\ell_1), \log(\ell_2), \log(\ell_3))$ and is thus decided solely by the number of bins along each direction.
 We input the predicted \fcoll\ field corresponding to a particular binning scheme into the semi-numerical code for reionization called \textsc{script}, whose details are described in section \ref{sec:results}, to get the neutral hydrogen (or HI) density field.
 The metric for the binning scheme would be the accuracy of the power spectrum $P_\text{HI}(k)$ of this HI density field, or $\rho_\text{HI}(\mathbf{x})$, defined via

-where $\rho_\text{HI}(\mathbf{k})$ denotes the Fourier conjugate of the density field, an asterisk denotes complex conjugation, $\delta_D$ is the Dirac delta function, angular brackets represent averaging in Fourier space, and $\overline{\rho_\text{HI}}$ is the mean of the HI density field in position space (also known as the neutral fraction).
+where $\rho_\text{HI}(\mathbf{k})$ denotes the Fourier conjugate of the density field, an asterisk denotes complex conjugation, $\delta_D$ is the Dirac delta function, angular brackets represent averaging in Fourier space, and $\overline{\rho_\text{HI}}$ is the mean of the HI density field in position space.

 The accuracy of $P_\text{HI}(k)$ computed this way is to be checked against that of the \textit{true} HI density field, which is obtained by putting the \fcoll\ field from the RB (section \ref{sec:sims}; henceforth the `true' \fcoll\ field) into \textsc{script}.
 The optimization criterion consists of finding which binning scheme produces the least relative error at large scales, or low $k$ (the reason to focus on large scales will be clear in section \ref{sec:results}).
-Further details of this procedure and the final, optimized binning schemes are discussed in the following section.
+Further details of this procedure and the final, optimized binning schemes are discussed in the following section and appendix \ref{app:robustness}.